 - Serve: Stir in the sour cream, and serve your slow cooker beef stroganoff any way you’d like!

-Recipe Tips:
+Expert Tips:

 - Wash the mushrooms.
 Mushrooms tend to be pretty dirty.
-So, give them a quick rinse in water, and pat them dry before adding them to the slow cooker.
+So, give them a quick rinse in water and pat them dry before adding them to the slow cooker.

 - Add the sour cream at the end.
 If you cook dairy too long, it can curdle and ruin the stroganoff.
 For the best results, stir it in just before serving.

-- Store leftover beef stroganoff in an airtight container in the refrigerator for up to 3 days.
+If you have any leftovers, store this easy beef stroganoff in an airtight container in the refrigerator for up to 3 days.

-- To reheat, warm leftovers in the microwave.
+To reheat, warm leftovers in the microwave.
 Or, add them back to the slow cooker set to warm, and let them heat until your desired temperature is reached.
+We don’t recommend freezing this recipe as the cream sauce tends to separate once thawed.

 FAQs: